 I mean her real child, that stubborn and noisy human being who worries and interrupts his mother at every waking hour.
 When your patient corrects a lesson, she finds deliciously scribbled and misspelled words.
 When she begins to teach, the child cries and argues.
 Take advantage of this by leaning heavily on those foolish mistakes and childish tears.

 At this stage, you see, your patient holds to an ideal of “homeschooling” that she believes to be practical but which, in fact, is merely a fabrication.
-Look no further than Pinterest if you have any doubts on this useful subject of comparison traps.
+Look no further than Instagram if you have any doubts on this useful subject of comparison traps.

 Here lies our opportunity.
 Work hard on the cloud of disappointment which will certainly descend on your patient.
 This anticlimax will fuel her homeschool doubts.

 Keep her mind off the most elementary teaching tools—conversation and parent modeling—and direct her mind to the more prestigious academic duties of the homeschool mother.
 Fill her day with such busyness that there is no time to reflect on the Enemy.
-If home life becomes strained, let her think that her talents are unappreciated and could be put to more profitable use elsewhere.
+When home life becomes strained, let her think her talents are unappreciated and could be put to more profitable use elsewhere.

-Distract and Mislead Her
+Distract and mislead her